benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 | `__lineNumber: 1` | Bulk sample product 2 | `product.handle: bulk-sample-product-2` | `product.id: gid://shopify/Product/1000000000002` | `media.nodes[0..1].id` |
 | `__lineNumber: 2` | Bulk sample product 3 | `product.handle: bulk-sample-product-3` | `product.id: gid://shopify/Product/1000000000003` | `media.nodes[0..3].id` |

 The variant creation file is also organized as one product per JSONL row.
-Variants are array elements within that product's row, conceptually arranged like columns:
+Variants are array elements within that product's row, conceptually arranged like columns.
+The GID column below shows the required normalized `productId`; in the bundled position-based input, the app derives this value from `productHandle` and the Result data before staging:

 <table>
   <thead>